YogaWang7/YogaWang7.github.io/index.md

 - In HZAU (2016-2020)
   - Second-class Academic Scholarship.
   - Merit Student and Excellent League Member, 3 years in a row.
-  - Excellent Student Leader.
+  - Excellent Student Leader in 2018-2019. (one of the two recipients in the college)
   - Second Prize in the National English Competition for College Students.
 (Top 3% of HZAU)

+{% include_relative _includes/services.md %}

 <!--# Internships
 - Machine Learning Engineer/ Researcher in Taikang Insurance Group([Taikang]).
 It is *Fortune Global 500* and one of China’s largest insurance and financial services institutions -->

-{% include_relative _includes/services.md %}